-Over a decade ago, the Foundation launched a Quality of Life report to increase the effectiveness of the Foundation's grantmaking, better inform donors about issues and opportunities, spark discussion, encourage connections, and inspire action.
-Calgary's Quality of Life report features expert research combined with the results of a panel survey (1,000 Calgarians), wherein Calgarians speak to areas critical to quality of life.
+Over a decade ago, the Foundation launched a Quality of Life report to use as a key resource to inform Vital Priorities work.
+Calgary's Quality of Life report combines citizen perception and current research (a survey of 1,000 Calgarians).